ValoSecuritySuite/sasshadow-community/README.md

 report branding, and additional connectors (Google Workspace, Okta, GitHub, Atlassian).
 Those capabilities are not included in this repository.

-Contact your Valo representative or visit [saasshadow.ai](https://saasshadow.ai) for Enterprise licensing.
+Contact your Valo representative or visit valosecurity.ai for Enterprise licensing.

 ## Local development